minanew12/php-src/README.md

 *For Windows, see [Build your own PHP on Windows](https://wiki.php.net/internals/windows/stepbystepbuild_sdk_2).*

-For a minimal PHP build from Git, you will need autoconf, bison, and re2c.
-For a default build, you will additionally need libxml2 and libsqlite3.

 On Ubuntu, you can install these using:

     sudo apt install -y pkg-config build-essential autoconf bison re2c \